biomejs/biome/rfcs/002-runtime-api.md

 ```

 The first parameter of the instance should be a personalized configuration.
 The configuration
-passed to the instance **will override** Rome's defaults  **_BUT_** not the options inside a possible
+passed to the instance **will override** Biome's defaults  **_BUT_** not the options inside a possible
 `rome.json` file.

-This is an import point, because we might have cases where a user is using Rome for linting/formatting
+This is an import point, because we might have cases where a user is using Biome for linting/formatting
 of the project, but this project is actually using the runtime API to do some ad-hoc work.
 For example
 scripts, some generated code, etc.